anthonyk191/TextEditorDemo/README.md

 # TextEditorDemo
-Personal Project Where I am trying to build a text editor from scratch
+Personal project where I am trying to build a text editor from scratch